mdrakibulislam-zero/WebMusicPlayer/README.md

 ## What Have I Done:
 I've made this music player using HTML, CSS and JavaScript.
 I've also created a list.js file for add music and information.
-It's a web based music player with attractive design.
-It's able to play music from the selected directory.
+I've used the CDN of font-awesome 5.15.3 from CDNJS for use the icons.

+A content delivery network (CDN) refers to a geographically distributed group of servers which work together to provide fast delivery of Internet content.

+Font Awesome is a font and icon toolkit based on CSS and Less.
+As of 2020, Font Awesome was used by 38% of sites that use third-party font scripts, placing Font Awesome in second place after Google Fonts.

 ## Required Skills:
 - Basic HTML
 - Basic CSS
-- Intermediate JavaScript
+- Basic JavaScript

 ## Usage:
-- First of all you need to put the HTML, CSS and JavaScript files in the same folder.
+- First of all you need to download the entire folder.
 - Then open the index.html file in any browser.
 - You're done!
 Enjoy the music player.
-- You can add music and music information using the list.js file.
+- You also can use the music player online by using this <a href="https://mdrakibulislam-zero.github.io/WebMusicPlayer/" > link</a>.

 ## Tutorial: